 The area covers over a square mile of gardens from Qing Dynasty, temples, and the lake.
-After observing it from the water, I explored it by foot.
+After observing it from the water, I explored it on foot.

 The way it is situated, one can admire the ancient structures complementing with steep hills in the background.
 This disposition is very visually attractive.

 After this set of goodness, I biked to the Peking University, to see the friend I met in Suzhou, who happens to study there.
 He then gave me a tour of the campus of the famous uni, which includes this pagoda..